An Introduction to Geometric Topology: Curves on surfaces

 After finitely many steps we get $\eta\cap \eta' = \emptyset$.
 Since $\eta$ and $\eta'$ are disjoint and isotopic, every component of $\eta$ is parallel to a component of $\eta'$.
 A maximal set of parallel curves in $\eta \cup \eta'$ is contained in a bigger annulus $[-1,1] \times S^1$ which intersects $\mu$ either into arcs $[-1,1] \times \{{\rm pt}\}$ or into circles $\{{\rm pt}\} \times S^1$.
 In both cases we easily see that $\mu\cup\eta$ is ambiently isotopic to $\mu\cup \eta'$. \end{proof}

 As an example, consider two essential multicurves $\eta$ and $\mu$ in $S_g$ with $g\geqslant 2$ (for instance, two non-trivial simple closed curves).
-A hyperbolic metric on $S_g$ produces two geodesic representatives $\bar{\eta}$ and $\bar{\mu}$ for them, and the following holds: \begin{cor} The support $\bar{\eta}\cup \bar{\mu}$ in $S_g$ does not depend (up to ambient isotopy) on the chosen hyperbolic metric. \end{cor} \begin{proof} After removing the common components of $\bar{\eta}$ and $\bar{\mu}$, the rest intersects in minimal position. \end{proof}
+A hyperbolic metric on $S_g$ produces two geodesic representatives $\bar{\eta}$ and $\bar{\mu}$ for them, and the following holds: \begin{cor} The support $\bar{\eta}\cup \bar{\mu}$ in $S_g$ does not depend (up to ambient isotopy) on the chosen hyperbolic metric. \end{cor} \begin{proof} With the exception of the common components of $\bar{\eta}$ and $\bar{\mu}$, the rest intersects in minimal position. \end{proof}

 This corollary is one of the many instances of the following nice phenomenon: a hyperbolic metric on $S_g$ may be used as an auxiliary structure to define objects or to prove statements which turn out \emph{a posteriori} not to depend on the chosen metric.
 We will employ this strategy many times in Chapter \ref{automorfismi:chapter}.